 - 18 x 11x 11 for soft sided kennels

-- One pet per passenger is allowed in the cabin
+- One pet per passenger is allowed in the cabin.
+Two birds may travel in the same kennel.

-- Pets are not permitted on flights to or from or through Hawaii and Guam
+- Pets are not permitted on flights to or from or through Australia, Hawaii or Micronesia (including Guam)

 - Pets under 8 weeks of age are not allowed to travel on United Continental flights